From 4th – 11th of October its Libraries Week – a celebration of libraries across the country and the roles they play in our communities.

 Rita Anderson’s story

-Part of our “Human Library voices” – a series of podcasts sharing the stories of the incredible people of Bootle – we spoke with Rita Anderson, who played an instrumental role in setting up playgroups in the 60’s, 70’s and 80’s.
+Part of our “At the Library Voices” – a series of podcasts sharing the stories of the incredible people of Bootle – we spoke with Rita Anderson, who played an instrumental role in setting up playgroups in the 60’s, 70’s and 80’s.
 During this time, Rita helped to create spaces for not only children, but local mothers, to meet and provide autonomy outside of the household and marriage.
 She talks to our participation producer Laura about this and her feelings as a woman, daughter, mother, wife and playgroup leader during this period.

 Listen to Rita’s story here.